Downsizing?

 Bridge The Gaps

-There are two “gaps” to be traversed correctly that will give you the least stress, and the most money in your pocket, when it is all said and done.
-There is a marketing gap in how you connect with your home’s future owners vs how you bought the home, and how to smoothly transition across the gap from the family home to the easy living home.
+There are two “gaps” to be traversed correctly that will result in the least stress in your head, and the most money in your pocket when all is said and done.
+There's a marketing gap in how you connect with your home’s future owners vs how you bought the home, and how to smoothly transition across the gap from a family home to an easy-living home.

 Bridge Gaps